 Acknowledging Country and our vision for reconciliation

-Western Sydney Airport acknowledges and respects the role of First Nations peoples as the Traditional Custodians of the lands on which we are developing Sydney’s new airport and the sky through which our customers will fly as we connect Australia to the world and perhaps most importantly, welcome visitors and return home to First Nations land.
+Western Sydney International Airport acknowledges and respects the role of First Nations peoples as the Traditional Custodians of the lands on which we are developing Sydney’s new airport and the sky through which our customers will fly as we connect Australia to the world and perhaps most importantly, welcome visitors and those returning home to First Nations land.

 In building Western Sydney International (Nancy-Bird Walton) Airport, the new gateway to Australia, our vision for reconciliation is to deliver on our unique opportunity to connect both Australians and visitors with First Nations cultures - helping them to understand its role in shaping both ancient and modern Australia, and to celebrate its richness, wonder and value.